-As a result, it encourages the usage of the technology and increases engagement.
+As a result, it encourages the usage of technology and increases engagement.

-By the end of 2019, experts estimate that more than 125 million units of wearable technology will be shipped.
+By the end of 2019, experts estimated that over 125 million units of wearable technology were shipped.
 That compares to just 50 million units shipped in 2015.

 The reason for the popularity of this technology is its ability to pair with mobile devices.